oathgg/GameSharp/README.md

 # GameSharp

+> TIP: The solution only works with VS 2019.

 *For the record; there are a many libraries which are better than mine available for free on GitHub.
 I'm just creating this codebase for myself to get a better understanding of architectures.*